Cuisine of Omaha: Notable foods

-The origins of the Reuben sandwich reputedly come from Omaha.
+The origins of the Reuben sandwich reputedly are in Omaha.
 Reuben Kulakofsky (sometimes spelled Reubin, whose last name is sometimes shortened to Kay) was a grocer in Omaha.

 Kay was the inventor of the sandwich, perhaps as part of a group effort by members of Kulakofsky's weekly poker game held in the Blackstone Hotel from approximately 1920 to 1935.
-The participants, who nicknamed themselves "the committee," included the hotel's owner, Charles Schimmel.
+The participants, who nicknamed themselves "the committee", included the hotel's owner, Charles Schimmel.
 The sandwich first gained local fame when Schimmel put it on the Blackstone's lunch menu.

-The Runza may be the most well known fast food item in local Omaha culture, a "yeast dough bread pocket with a filling consisting of beef, cabbage or sauerkraut, onions, and seasonings," probably originating in the Russian pirogi or pirozhki.
+The Runza may be the most well known fast-food item in local Omaha culture, a "yeast dough bread pocket with a filling consisting of beef, cabbage or sauerkraut, onions, and seasonings," probably originating in the Russian pirogi or pirozhki.

 Notable businesses

 Omaha Steaks is a family business that manufactures, markets, packages, and distributes premium beef, seafood and other foods.
 It was founded in 1917 by Latvian emigrants as the "Table Supply Meat Company"; the name was taken from the previous occupants of the building, the Table Supply Company.
 The company changed its name to Omaha Steaks International in 1966, and has used "Omaha Steaks" in marketing ever since.

 Conagra Brands is one of North America's largest packaged foods companies.
 Conagra's products are available in supermarkets, as well as restaurants and food-service establishments.
 Its major brands include Healthy Choice, Marie Callender's frozen foods, Peter Pan peanut butter, Hebrew National hot dogs, Swiss Miss hot cocoa and Wesson cooking oil.